lufepama/myme-inventory-frontend-lfpm/README.md

 8. Products can be deleted as in previous cases.
 The quantity of the products can be modified by clicking on the 'pen' icon.

 ![update quantity](https://user-images.githubusercontent.com/72669633/216877208-544fd1b0-ea52-4946-98e6-89a50d8c97f8.png)

+9. To log out, click on the last item in the sidebar.
+I will take you to login page.